 - 40 Page Booklet

-The Camp on Blood Island (1958) is available now on Blu-ray.
+The Camp on Blood Island (1958) is available now on blu-ray as part of the Hammer Volume 3 boxset.

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.